twadada/multilingual-nlm/README.md

 ```
 (Similarly, if you have three parallel data: en1-X, en2-Y, and en3-Z, the input of -multi should be "en1 en2 en3 X Y Z"')

-**These commands generate the files whose names start with "${save_name}.{mono/para/multi}", which are used in the subsequent steps.** The option "-V_min_freq 1" means all the words in the data are included in the vocabulary, but if the data is very large and not segmented into subwords in advance, you should set -V_min_freq higher to adjust the vocab size (< 40~50k).
+**These commands generate the files whose names start with "${save_name}.{mono/para/multi}", which are used in the subsequent steps.** The option "-V_min_freq 1" means all the words in the data are included in the vocabulary, but if the data is very large and words not pre-tokenised into subwords, you should set -V_min_freq higher to adjust the vocab size (e.g. 40~50k).
 You can also use '-V' option to directly set the vocabulary size, or feed the vocabulary files (-V_files) for each language.

 ### Extract Pseudo Dictionaries from Parallel Data (used for [2])
 If you use parallel data, you can generate pseudo dictionaries based on Dice coefficient, and use them for model selection.